Tommo-L/NEO3-Development-Guide/en/Transactions/README.md

 > | value > 0xFFFFFFFF  | 0xFF + value         |

 ## Transaction Signature
-A transaction is initiated by the client, encapsulated by the wallet module and attached with a digital signature to ensure that the transaction can be verified at any time in the later transmission and processing.
-Neo employs the ECDSA digital signature method.
-The script hash of the transaction output is a public key used for ECDSA signature.
-Neo does not use SegWit in Bitcoin.
-Each transaction contains its own Script.Witness, while the Script.Witness is a smart contract.

-The witness is an executable verification script.
-The InvocationScript provides the parameters for the VerificationScript to execute.
-Verification succeeds only when the script execution returns true.
-Invocation script performs stack operation instructions, provides parameters for verification script (eg, signatures).
-The script interpreter executes the invocation script code first, and then the verification script code.

-> Note: Transaction signature is to sign the data of the transaction itself (not including signature-attached data, namely witness).
+Transaction signature is to sign the data of the transaction itself (not including signature-attached data, namely witness) by using ECDSA digital signature algorithm.

 *Click [here](../../cn/交易) to see the Chinese edition of the Transactions*